How long should you train your dog each day

 • Training Games: Use playtime to reinforce commands.
 For instance, during fetch, ask for a “sit” before throwing the ball.
 This merges fun with learning.

-See also Why don't male dogs like their puppies
+See also What do dogs like doing

 Recognising when to shift gears is vital.
 After an intense training session, allow for a relaxed period with light play to prevent burnout.
 Conversely, if your pet seems restless during training, a quick game can refresh focus.